FCC withdraws proposal to relax media ownership rules

 For decades, U.S. media markets have operated under rules that prohibit one owner from controlling both a newspaper and a television or radio station in a single market.

-More than a year ago, the previous FCC chairman, Julius Genachowski, circulated a proposal that would have relaxed the ban, eliminating the restrictions on one owner controlling a radio station and a newspaper in the same market.
+More than a year ago, the previous FCC chairman, Julius Genachowski, circulated a proposal that would have eliminated those restrictions.

 The current chairman, Tom Wheeler, took Genachowski’s proposal off circulation on December 6, an FCC official said, adding that the agency would soon follow up with further actions on the matter.

 Congress requires the FCC to reassess its media ownership rules every four years to make sure they are in the public interest.
-The ongoing 2010 quadrennial review is now butting into the new 2014 one.
-Wheeler’s proposals are expected to be part of the new quadrennial review.
+That means the ongoing 2010 quadrennial review is now butting into the new 2014 one.

-Many FCC staff and industry insiders have long said they had given up on any major change coming from the 2010 review.
 Wheeler had been expected to close the current proceeding or merge it with the new one on his own terms.
+Many FCC staff and industry insiders have long said they had given up on any major change coming from the ongoing 2010 quadrennial review.

 The details of Genachowski’s proposal were never made fully public and, according to sources familiar with the proceeding, Genachowski left the FCC without even casting his own vote on the proposal after failing to corral the unanimous support of the other two Democratic commissioners.